Vidi Aldiano: Public image

 In September 2023, Aldiano announced his comeback to the music industry with the introduction of a new image.
 With the hashtag #VidiComeback2023 on his social media account, he reintroduced himself with a shorter stage name, VIDI (stylised in all-caps).
-Besides being shorter and more memorable, the reason behind the name change is because his previous stage name was frequently mispronounced.
+Besides being shorter and more memorable, the reason behind the name change was because his previous stage name was frequently mispronounced.

-Indonesian netizens call him a "goodwill ambassador", because he is frequently invited to weddings of Indonesian celebrities.
-Netizens view that almost all celebrities are his close friends.
+Indonesian netizens called him a "goodwill ambassador", because he was frequently invited to weddings of Indonesian celebrities.
+Netizens viewed that almost all celebrities were his close friends.

 Other activities

 Ambassador

-From 2014 to 2016, the Indonesian AIDS Foundation declare Aldiano to be the ambassador for HIV/AIDS.
-As a singer, he campaigns through his single "Membiasakan Cinta" which was released on 2014 World AIDS Day.
+From 2014 to 2016, the Indonesian AIDS Foundation declared Aldiano to be the ambassador for HIV/AIDS.
+As a singer, he campaigned through his single "Membiasakan Cinta" which was released on 2014 World AIDS Day.
 He also campaigned to Indonesian youths, from social media posts to school and campus visits.

 Philanthropy

 Through the #TetapHidup (lit.
 'StayAlive') campaign in 2014, he told his fans to donate Rp100 for every click to the "Membiasakan Cinta" teaser on YouTube and Rp1000 for every single play of the song on 112 radio stations.
-The resulting Rp5.000.000 plus Aldiano's own donations, totaling Rp15.090.800 were donated to the Indonesian AIDS Foundation.
+The resulting Rp5.000.000 plus Aldiano's own donations, totalling Rp15.090.800 were donated to the Indonesian AIDS Foundation.
 In the same year, to commemorate the World AIDS Day, he collaborated with the London School of Public Relations to organise "Youphoria, You Fill the Euphoria" with Zumba and donated part of the earnings from sales of the Rp15.000 tickets to people with HIV/AIDS.

-In his 27th birthday, he raised funds for Misbah, a high-achieving child from Yogyakarta, via Kitabisa.com.
-It is a part of the Birthday Funding program, which provides an opportunity for anyone who wants to donate on their birthday to those who are in need.
+On his 27th birthday, he raised funds for Misbah, a high-achieving child from Yogyakarta, via Kitabisa.com.
+It was a part of the Birthday Funding program, which provided an opportunity for anyone who wanted to donate on their birthday to those who were in need.

 To celebrate Ramadan 2017, Vidi with dessert brand Puyo Dessert organised a social program named Puyo & Vidi Aldiano Peduli Anak Indonesia to help Eastern Indonesian children have access to education by donating Rp100 million to Taman Bacaan Pelangi to build a library in Flores, East Nusa Tenggara.
 Funds for the donation were taken from Puyo Dessert sales.
-From every dozen sold, Rp15.000 goes to the donation.
+From every dozen sold, Rp15.000 went to the donation.